Homepage

 You will need your booking reference as a minimum to start the check-in process and most airlines will allow check in for up to nine people online.
 (Groups should check their airline’s procedure.)
 You may also be required to check in infants less than two years of age at the airport.
 Again, check your airline’s website for further information.

 If where you sit on a plane is important to you, we suggest checking in as early as possible.
-Many passengers will select seats online, meaning there will be fewer available for those choosing a traditional airport check-in.
+Many passengers will select seats online, meaning there will be fewer available for those choosing to check-in at the airport.

 3. Choose the right boarding pass